Skip to Content

 halloween sensory bin for kids | colored spaghetti sensory play

-You can simply let your children have fun and explore on their own or you can throw in a little educational spin by asking them to sort the eyeballs by color into each of the small bowls.
+You can simply let your children have fun and explore the sensory activities on their own.
+Or you can throw in a little educational spin by asking them to sort the eyeballs by color into each of the small bowls.

 To work on numbers, you can have them count the total number of eyeballs.